epam/azurelz/README.md

 # Overview
+This solution is a part of `EPAM Azure Landing Zone`, which is the output of a multi subscription Azure environment that accounts for scale, security, governance, networking, and identity.
+Azure landing zones enable application migrations and the greenfield development at enterprise scale in Azure.
+These zones consider all platform resources that are required to support the customer's application portfolio and don't differentiate between infrastructure as a service or platform as a service.

 **Demo** is a demo solution that allows us to deploy an infrastructure to get acquainted with the capabilities that Azure Landing Zone provides.
 It represents a hub-and-spoke type of network architecture in Azure.
 The hub virtual network acts as a central point of connectivity for many space virtual networks.
 The hub can also be used as a connectivity point for on-premise networks.
 The spoke virtual networks communicate with the hub and are useful for isolating workloads.
 Using different subscriptions, the **Demo** solution allows you to flexibly and granularly manage resources and share architecture costs between different parts of the business.

 # Architecture

 **Demo** solution based on the configuration for existing Terraform root modules.
 It is a complete standalone solution and allows you to create a network infrastructure, workload (Storage Account, VMs, etc.) and management resources.